 As part of this program, those who are eligible may be issued a free shoe voucher that is redeemable at local retailers such as Kmart or Wal-Mart.
 Not only that, but as funding provides the society may provide bus tokens for the shopping trip.

 Other self-sufficiency includes all or parts of the following.
 Self-worth can help build self-esteem.
 Goal setting will ensure people stay on track in their job search, credit repair, or other activity.
 Information on nutrition and healthy relationships are provided.

-Food pantries, including programs such as Meals on Wheels and food pantries are run in partnership with St. Vincent and other charities or non-profits.
+Food pantries, including programs such as Meals on Wheels, provide free groceries or hot meals in St. Paul as well as Minneapolis.
+The free emergency food pantries are run in partnership with St. Vincent and other charities or non-profits.
 Locations are scattered across Minneapolis.

 The Meals-on-Wheels program can deliver low cost meals to senior citizens and older residents of the downtown area who are not able to prepare a meal or shop for food for themselves.
 Loaves and Fishes is a service that cooks meals for the low income and less fortunate.
 It can assist hungry neighbors.
 Volunteers are always needed by your church to cook or serve a meal.
 Another nearby location that will help feed the hungry is Faith Lutheran Church, which is based at 499 Charles St, St. Paul in the Frogtown area.